-- completed every two years with a review of progress in the interim year - approved by the state prior to the submission of the grant application - submitted with the application - be part of an on-going performance management cycle
+- completed every two years with a review of progress in the interim year. - approved by the state prior to the submission of the grant application. - be part of an on-going performance management cycle.

-Who should participate in the needs assessment process?
+Who is required to participate in the needs assessment process?

-The regional needs assessment stakeholder team is comprised of a diverse group of local stakeholders who will develop, review, and analyze assessment results.
-Perkins V requires, at a minimum, the following stakeholders to participate in the needs assessment, the local grant application development, and the on-going consultation [Sec.134 (d) and (e)]:
+The regional needs assessment team is comprised of a diverse group of local community partners who will develop, review, and analyze assessment results.
+Perkins V requires, at a minimum, the following community partners to participate in the needs assessment, the local grant application development, and the on-going consultation [Sec.134 (d) and (e)]:

 - 1. CTE program representatives at the secondary and postsecondary levels: - Teachers - Faculty - Administrators - Career guidance counselors and advocates - Advisement professionals - Specialized instructional support specialists and paraprofessionals - 2.
-State or local workforce development board representatives - 3.
-Representatives from a range of local businesses and industries - 4.
-Parents and students - 5.
-Representatives of special populations (see next section) - 6.
-Representatives from agencies serving at-risk, homeless, and out-of-school youth - 7.
-Representatives of Indian Tribes and Tribal organizations (where applicable)
+State or local workforce development board representatives. - 3.
+Representatives from a range of local businesses and industries. - 4.
+Parents and students. - 5.
+Representatives of special populations (see next section). - 6.
+Representatives from agencies serving at-risk, homeless, and out-of-school youth. - 7.
+Community members. - 8.
+Representatives of Adult Education Programs (state requirement). - 9.
+(Where applicable) Representatives from CTE programs at state/local organizations/institutions serving students with disabilities (state requirement).